-When someone experiences persecutory delusions, they believe a person or group wants to hurt them.
+When someone has persecutory delusions, they believe a person or group wants to hurt them.
 They firmly believe this is true, despite the lack of proof.
 It may occur with some mental health disorders.

 Persecutory delusions are a form of paranoia.
 They’re often seen in schizophrenia and other mental illnesses, like schizoaffective disorder and post-traumatic stress disorder.